What We Do

 - Menus are displayed on LCD flat screen televisions within our dining halls and select food courts, erasing the need for printed menus.

-- All plastic dinnerware in Top of Lenoir and Rams Head were replaced with bamboo dinnerware.
+- All plastic dinnerware in Top of Lenoir and Chase was replaced with bamboo dinnerware.
 Bamboo is a natural, fast-growing and renewable material; it also requires minimal chemicals and fertilizers during harvesting.
 Furthermore, the bamboo industry has high potential to stimulate rural economies boosting small farmers out of poverty, enabling them to sustain themselves economically.

-- Recyclable and compostable disposables in Lenoir Mainstreet, Top of Lenoir, Rams Head Dining Hall and Cafe McColl.
+- Recyclable and compostable disposables in Lenoir Mainstreet, Top of Lenoir, Chase Dining Hall, and Cafe McColl.

 - Reusable mug and water bottle program with 20 percent discount on each hot beverage and fountain beverage purchased in retail operations, including Lenoir Mainstreet, Top of Lenoir, Cafe McColl, Alpine Deli & Cafe and The Beach Cafe.

-- Reusable to-go containers in Top of Lenoir and Rams Head Dining Halls, resulting in the diversion of nearly 76,000 disposable containers each semester.
+- Reusable to-go containers in Top of Lenoir and Chase Dining Halls, resulting in the diversion of nearly 76,000 disposable containers each semester.

 - Trayless dining program reducing water consumption by 144,000 gallons per year.